A Framework for ETH-Tight Algorithms and Lower Bounds in Geometric Intersection Graphs: The lower-bound framework

-Next, we need to planarize this formula.
-To this end, we use a modified version of the crossover gadget from Lichtenstein's classical planar 3-SAT reduction~\cite{Lichtenstein82}.
-Notice that it contains vertices of degree up to $6$, and we introduce additional edges at the variable vertices, but these vertices had degree at most 3 initially (since we started with a formula where each variable occurs at most 3 times); therefore, the new degree is at most $6$.
+Note that this modification can at most double the degree of each original variable vertex, and the maximum degree of newly introduced variable vertices is six.
+Therefore, the resulting formula $\phi'$ is planar, and it has degree at most six.
 For these high degree vertices we introduce a degree-decreasing gadget, depicted in Figure~\ref{fig:degdec}, where the new formulas (unlabeled vertices in the figure) are the same as in~\eqref{eq:makeequal} for $k=6$.

-It is routine to check that we get an equivalent formula.
-Using this we can produce a grid embedded version of Lichtenstein's crossing gadget in a $c\times c$ grid square for some constant $c\in \Nats$.
+After introducing these new variables and clauses, we get a planar $(3,3)$-CNF formula $\phi''$.
+Due to the nature of our modifications the formula $\phi''$ is satisfiable if and only if $\phi$ is satisfiable.

-Consider the drawing $\cD_{\Phi}$ that we obtained earlier.
-By switching the grid underneath to a grid with $2c$ times the density, we can introduce these gadgets at the crossings, and also add the degree-decreasing gadget in place of new high degree variable vertices.
-This results in a grid embedding, where the grid has size $O(n)\times O(n)$, and therefore the whole construction has $O(n^2)$ vertices.
+Using the earlier drawing $\cD_{\phi}$ we can easily produce a grid drawing for $G_{\phi''}$.
+Clearly there is a constant $c_1$ such that one can draw our degree decreasing gadget of size six inside, and there is a constant $c_2$ such that one can draw the crossing gadget (with our degree decreasing gadget added where necessary) in a grid of size $c_2\times c_2$.
+By switching the grid underneath to a grid with $2\max(c_1,c_2)$ times the density, we can introduce these gadgets at the crossings, and also add the degree-decreasing gadget in place of new high degree variable vertices.
+This results in a grid drawing of $G_{\phi''}$, where the grid has size $O(n)\times O(n)$, and therefore the whole construction has $O(n^2)$ vertices.
 The algorithm to obtain this embedding runs in polynomial time.
 This completes our reduction. \end{proof}

 Note that \textsc{Grid Embedded SAT} is solvable in $2^{O(n)}$ time, since it reduces to \textsc{Planar SAT} on $O(n^2)$ variables and clauses, which in turn has an algorithm with running time $2^{O(\sqrt{t})}$ where $t$ is the number of variables and clauses~(see e.g., \cite{Woeginger2003}).